ocbe-uio/imml/README.md

 To address this gap, we have developed *iMML*, a Python package designed for multi-modal learning with incomplete data.
 The key features of this package are:

--   **Accessibility**: More than 25 methods for integrating, processing, and analyzing incomplete multi-modal datasets implemented as a single, user-friendly interface.
+-   **Coverage**: More than 25 methods for integrating, processing, and analyzing incomplete multi-modal datasets implemented as a single, user-friendly interface.
 -   **Comprehensive**: Designed to be compatible with widely-used machine learning and data analysis tools, allowing use with minimal programming effort.
 Its extensive documentation enables end-users to apply its functionality effectively.
--   **Extensible**: *iMML* provides a unified framework where researchers can contribute and integrate new approaches, serving as a community platform for hosting new algorithms and methods.
+-   **Extensible**: It is a unified framework where researchers can contribute and integrate new approaches, serving as a community platform for hosting new methods.

 Installation
 --------------